RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Methodology

-\paragraph{Masked Self-Attention} Once the inter-series relationship matrix $M_i$ is obtained, we use it to constrain a standard Transformer encoder layer.
-This layer, which includes a Multi-Head Self-Attention (MHSA) layer and a Feed-Forward Network (FFN), each with residual connections and layer normalization, is used to further model the relationships between frequency bands.
-The computation for the $i$-th frequency patch's inter-series features $X_0^{\text{inter}_i}$ is as follows:
+\paragraph{Masked Self-Attention} After the inter-band relationship matrix $M_i$ is obtained, we utilize it to guide a standard Transformer encoder layer which includes a Multi-Head Self-Attention (MHSA) layer and a Feed-Forward Network (FFN), each with residual connections and layer normalization, used to further model the relationships between frequency bands.
+The computation for inter-band features of the $i$-th frequency patch $X_0^{\text{inter}_i}$ can be formalized as: